bprinty/Flask-Occam/docs/usage.rst

 Custom Request Handlers
 -----------------------

-In addition to request handling via classes, you can also create custom classes for special endpoint handling.
+Along with class-based request handling, you can also create custom classes for special endpoint handling.
 By default, Flask-Occum comes with two additional handlers:

 * **ActionHandler** - Dispatch actions encoded in a URL (``POST /api/item/:id/:action``) to specific class methods.
 This is particularly useful for actions like ``archive`` or other model-specific functionality that needs to take place.
 * **QueryHandler** - Dispatch nested sub-queries encoded in a URL (``GET /api/item/:id/:query``) to specific lass melthods.
 This is useful for queries like ``status`` or other model specific querying that needs to be available.